Forward-Education/pxt-fwd-modules/README.md

 Kit extensions can safely take advantage of the autobump GitHub action since they have less risk of introducing critical errors.
 It automatically bumps the version anytime a change is pushed to main.
 This prevents software developers from being a gatekeeper to lesson content.

+## Development

+Since the kit extensions are the last item in the dependency chain and have specified the versions of their module dependencies you can safely have changes in main of pxt-fwd-base and pxt-fwd-modules without affecting production.

+After making changes to pxt-fwd-base you can use 'update-dependency.py' to quickly set that dependency throughout pxt-fwd-modules to either the new commit hash or version.
+Remember to run './init.sh' afterwards to update your intellisense.

 ## Common Issues

 An extension is introduced as a dependency more than once and there are inconsistencies in name, version, or organization.